tommy-dong/BinderHook/README.md

 # BinderHook
-This is a demo app to show how to hook binder object by DP & SP
+This is a demo app to show how to hook binder object by dynamic proxy & static proxy.